Skip to content

 Sam Wilson is The Falcon

-Rick Jones wasn’t Captain America sidekick anymore, but a new one was about to be introduced in September 1969.
-In Captain America #117 by Stan Lee and Gene Colan, Sam Wilson made his debut as he was trying to convince people to fight the Red Skull’s forces.
-That’s how he met Steve Rogers who led him to call himself the Falcon and to create a costume (a green one).
-They won their fight against their common enemy, of course.
-Soon after, Sam Wilson became Captain America’s partner.
+When Rick Jones stepped down as Captain America’s sidekick, a new partner was on the horizon.
+In Captain America #117, released in September 1969, writer Stan Lee and artist Gene Colan introduced Sam Wilson as he worked to rally people against the Red Skull’s forces.
+Wilson’s meeting with Steve Rogers inspired him to adopt the mantle of the Falcon and create a distinctive green costume.
+Together, they won their fight against their common enemy, and Sam quickly became Captain America’s trusted partner.

-Sam Wilson fought alongside Captain America, The Avengers, The Defenders, the S.H.I.E.L.D., Winter Soldier, and more.
-He has a telepathic bond with Redwing, his bird, and later realized he could also control other birds and see through their eyes.
-Of course, he also flies, using mechanical wings.
-And he was trained in hand-to-hand combat by Steve Rogers—he also knows how to use Captain America’s shield.
+Sam Wilson has fought alongside Captain America, the Avengers, the Defenders, S.H.I.E.L.D., the Winter Soldier, and more.
+He shares a telepathic bond with his bird, Redwing, and later discovered he can also control other birds and see through their eyes.
+With his mechanical wings granting him the ability to fly, Sam was also trained in hand-to-hand combat by Steve Rogers himself—and he’s well-versed in using Captain America’s shield.

 Sam Wilson is The Falcon, Captain America’s partner

-In issue #231 (collected in Marvel Masterworks: Captain America Vol. 13), Sam Wilson thanks Captain America for everything, but states that he wants to “fly” alone.
-This didn’t last long as Cap asked him to join the Avengers–the team needed to diversify its roaster.
-He only stayed with the team for a short while (#184 to 194).
+In Captain America #231 (collected in Marvel Masterworks: Captain America Vol. 13), Sam Wilson thanks Captain America for everything but states that he wants to “fly” solo.
+This didn’t last long, as Cap asked him to join the Avengers—the team needed to diversify its roaster.
+Sam remained with the team for a brief period, from issues #184 to #194, collected in:

 Sam Wilson, the guest-starring Falcon

-After that, Sam Wilson still occasionally appeared in Captain America (we learned the results of the election in #290) as a guest star.
-He also joined force with other Marvel Heroes like Power-Man and Iron Fist.
+Following this, Sam Wilson made occasional appearances in Captain America (we learned the results of the election in issue #290) as a guest star.
+He also teamed up with other Marvel heroes, including Power Man and Iron Fist.

-With #408, Sam Wilson is back for a short period of time as a regular character in the Captain America series.
+With Captain America #408, Sam Wilson returns as a regular character in the comic series for a brief period:

-With the Onslaught Saga (see full reading order for more details), the Marvel Universe was… changed.
-Following the apparent deaths of the Avengers, the Fantastic Four, and Doctor Doom, Marvel asked the Image Comics founder to come back to relaunch their heroes.
+The Marvel Universe was changed with the Onslaught Saga (see the full reading order for more details.)
+Following the apparent deaths of the Avengers, the Fantastic Four, and Doctor Doom, Marvel asked the founders of Image Comics to relaunch their heroes.
 This led to the Heroes Reborn era.
-Sam Wilson as the Falcon is part of Captain America’s story in the pocket universe where all the heroes went during this period.
-Of course, he was also part of the return trip.
+During this period, Sam Wilson as the Falcon played a key role in Captain America’s story within the pocket universe where all the heroes were sent.
+Naturally, he was also part of their return journey.

 • Heroes Reborn: Captain America